rchanrenous/42_projects/minishell/README.md

 Minishell is a shell program.
 This project aims at getting familiar with unix-based systems and understand how shell commands work.

-In particular, it required understanding how the commands are parsed and interpreted, and how programs are launched.
+In particular, it requires understanding how the commands are parsed and interpreted, and how programs are launched.

 Minishell's behavior is based on Bash behavior.